dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/demystifying-aspnet-mvc-5-error-pages-and-error-logging.md

     Title: Demystifying ASP.NET MVC 5 Error Pages and Error Logging
     Tags: aspnet mvc error-pages error-logging
 -->
-<blockquote><a href="https://elmah.io/?utm_source=dustedcodes&utm_medium=blog&utm_content=demystifying&utm_campaign=dustedcodes">elmah.io</a> loves this post and since we already use it as part of our official documentation for implementing custom error pages, we've decided to sponsor it.
-Visit <a href="https://elmah.io/?utm_source=dustedcodes&utm_medium=blog&utm_content=demystifying&utm_campaign=dustedcodes">elmah.io</a> - Error Management for .NET web applications using ELMAH, powerful search, integrations with Slack and HipChat, Visual Studio integration, API and much more.</blockquote>
+<blockquote><p><a href="https://elmah.io/?utm_source=dustedcodes&utm_medium=blog&utm_content=demystifying&utm_campaign=dustedcodes">elmah.io</a> loves this post and since we already use it as part of our official documentation for implementing custom error pages, we've decided to sponsor it.
+Visit <a href="https://elmah.io/?utm_source=dustedcodes&utm_medium=blog&utm_content=demystifying&utm_campaign=dustedcodes">elmah.io</a> - Error Management for .NET web applications using ELMAH, powerful search, integrations with Slack and HipChat, Visual Studio integration, API and much more.</p></blockquote>
 <p>Custom error pages and global error logging are two elementary and yet very confusing topics in ASP.NET MVC 5.</p>
 <p>There are numerous ways of implementing error pages in ASP.NET MVC 5 and when you search for advice you will find a dozen different StackOverflow threads, each suggesting a different implementation.</p>
 <h2>Overview</h2>